45 key customer experience statistics that truly matter to your business in 2025

 ROI: AI-driven automation has led to a 30% decrease in customer service operational costs

 Choosing the right customer service metrics isn’t about tracking everything, it’s about tracking what truly matters for your business.
-Every company has different goals, customer patterns, and operational challenges, which means your support KPIs should directly reflect your priorities.
+Every company has different goals, customer patterns, and operational challenges, which means your customer support KPIs should directly reflect your priorities.

 A good rule of thumb is to pick 3–5 core customer support metrics that align with your immediate needs and expand only when you have clarity, resources, and the right tools in place.